Sleep Medicine and Treatment of Snoring

 Obstructive sleep apnea is associated with an obstruction of the upper airway.
 While sleeping, the muscles tone relaxes and the tongue drops back what plugs the already constricted airway.
 Having tried to take a breath unavailingly, patients wake up whereby sleep can be interrupted many times a night.
 The consequences are sleepiness during the day together with decreased performance and increased accident risk due to microsleep.
 Apart from that, obstructive sleep apnea may cause other serious health problems.

 The obstruction of the pharynx by the tongue dropping back is one of the main causes of obstructive sleep apnea.
 The classic treatment is the so called cPAP-therapy (continuous positive airway pressure) in which a face mask is attached to a respirator while sleeping.
+However, this form of therapy is not tolerated by all patients.
 For mild to medium severe cases, dental medicine offers protrusion appliances.
 These are removable appliances which are worn in the mouth at night.
 By that, the lower jaw advances by 5-8 mm which in turn advances the tongue.
 The advancement leads to an enlargement of the pharynx by which an obstruction of the airways is prevented.

-In each case, patients suffering from snoring or obstructive sleep apnea should consult an expert in the field of sleep medicine, mostly lung doctors (pneumologists).
-They can find out if a dental protrusion appliance would have a positive effect on the sleeping disorder.
+In each case, patients suffering from snoring or obstructive sleep apnea should consult an expert in the field of sleep medicine, mostly lung doctors (pneumologists) or ear, nose and throat doctors.
+They can determine whether a sleep disorder exists, for which sometimes a home monitoring is sufficient.
+In some cases, one night is spent in the sleep laboratory for diagnosis.
+They should also find out if a dental protrusion appliance would have a positive effect on the sleeping disorder.
 Only after that the consultation of a dentist trained in sleep medicine would make sense.
-I have accomplished further training in sleep medicine and am a member of the German Association of Dental Sleep Medicine (DGZS).
+Dr. Madsen and Dr. Hadsel are educated and trained in sleep medicine and Dr. Madsen is a member of the German Association of Dental Sleep Medicine (DGZS).